Felly Bull

 Creamy Tarragon Chicken

-David found this creamy tarragon chicken recipe on Eat, Little Bird.
-We have 3 new tarragon plants in our veg patch and decided we wanted to use some of it in a chicken dish.
+David found the recipe for this creamy tarragon chicken on Eat, Little Bird.
+We had bought new tarragon plants and decided we wanted to use some of it in a chicken dish.

-The end result is beautifully tender chicken that's golden on the outside, served with a sauce that is creamy with a lovely tarragon flavour, that isn't too overpowering.
+The end result is a French bistro inspired dish with beautifully tender chicken that's golden on the outside, and served with a luxurious creamy sauce with a subtle aniseed flavour from the tarragon, that isn't too overpowering.
 We could eat a whole batch of the sauce to ourselves!!

 Tips